mtpenny/wfirst-ml-figures/README.md

 [Gaia image](https://www.esa.int/spaceinimages/Images/2018/04/Gaia_s_sky_in_colour) - Gaia Data Processing and Analysis Consortium (DPAC); A. Moitinho / A. F. Silva / M. Barros / C. Barata, University of Lisbon, Portugal; H. Savietto, Fork Research, Portugal

+## images/

+Example WFIRST images generated using the same software as the yield simulations

+## tables/

+Tables describing the survey and its yield.